 What is Next Steps at Vanderbilt?

-Next Steps at Vanderbilt is the university’s 2-year inclusive higher education program for students with intellectual disabilities, providing individualized Programs of Study in the areas of education, social skills, and vocational training.
-The goal of the program is to broaden the career options and opportunities for these individuals with intellectual disabilities in inclusive, age-appropriate settings.
-Next Steps is a federally approved Certified Transition Program by the Department of Education, expanding to a 4-year program over the next few years.
+Next Steps at Vanderbilt is the university’s 4-year inclusive higher education program for students with intellectual disability, providing individualized Programs of Study in the areas of education, social skills, and vocational training.
+The goal of the program is to broaden the career options and opportunities for these individuals in inclusive, age-appropriate settings.
+Next Steps is a federally approved Comprehensive Transition Program by the Department of Education.

 What is the application process?

 Once the completed online application and supporting documents have been received and reviewed, selected candidates are contacted for an interview.
-Selected candidates are then asked to participate in a trial on campus.
+Selected candidates are then asked to participate in a preview day on campus.
 This day is designed to afford the potential students and Next Steps staff more time to decide if Next Steps at Vanderbilt will be a good match for all.
-Application deadlines are mid-November for early consideration and early January for regular consideration.
+Application deadlines are November 15th for early consideration and January 15th for regular consideration.
 Accepted students must complete a week-long residential orientation at the Next Steps Summer Institute before coming to Vanderbilt.